 The surreal Iceland, with its lunar and volcanic landscape, vast plains, many waterfalls and green hills, is perfect for a horseback ride or multi-day hike.
 Unfortunately that was not yet possible for me, but fortunately I was able to enjoy two small, strong Icelanders for a couple of hours.
 The quirky horses don’t originate from Iceland by the way, but were brought along with the Vikings from Scandinavia and Great Britain.
 However, for centuries there has been an import ban on horses, so the breed remains pure and has developed its own character.
 The breed descends directly from the European primal horse: Equus Stenonsis.

-The family business of the sympathetic Sunneva and her father Ólafur Adalgeirsson Skjaldarvik Ferdapjónusta is a very pleasant place and easily accessible from Akureyri.
-It is far enough away from the main road, along a lake and surrounded by hills.
-They also offer multi-day trips and are accessible to all riding levels.
-In addition to horseback riding, you can also spend the night in the attractive rooms, which are beautifully decorated by the lady of the house.
-You can eat in the restaurant, there are beautiful (but expensive) regional products and clothing for sale.
-You can also rent bikes.
-But as a horse lover, you would prefer to sit on the back of an Icelander.
+The family business of the likeable Sunneva and her father Ólafur Adalgeirsson Skjaldarvik Ferdapjónusta is a very pleasant place and easily accessible from Akureyri.
+It is far enough from the main road, on a lake and surrounded by hills.
+They also offer multi-day tours and are accessible to all riding levels.
+In addition to horse riding, you can also spend the night here in the attractive rooms that have been beautifully decorated by the lady of the house.
+You can eat in the restaurant, there are beautiful (but pricey) regional products and clothing for sale.
+You can also rent bicycles.
+But as a horse lover you of course prefer to sit on the back of an Icelandic horse.
 Look HERE for more information about Icelanders.
-And look HERE for a beautiful photo book about Icelanders that is for sale in our shop.
+And look HERE for a beautiful photo book about Icelanders .

 3. Abruzzo, Italy